Direct answer

 Canonical facts

-| Included | Unlimited token consumption during the paid weekly or monthly package window. |
+| Included | Unlimited token consumption with 4 concurrent connections during the paid weekly or monthly package window. |

 |---|---|